RomeshKTripathi/Javascript/JavascriptNotes.md

 ```
     Output: bigint

+> [!NOTE]
-* Javascript is a dynamically typed language | We don't need to assing datatype to variables.
+> Javascript is a dynamically typed language | We don't need to assing datatype to variables.

 ## Reference Type | Non Primitive datatypes;
 1. Arrays